 Editor's note: This is the latest installment of a faith-based column written by local pastors on a rotating basis.

-Galen Smith is pastor at Worthington's Westminster Presbyterian Church.
+The Rev. Jeanette McCormick is pastor at Worthington's First Lutheran Church.